Windmill Tump: Excavations

 Digging took place in 1863, and again in 1939, after which the mound was restored.

 The site contains two tombs, behind the false entrance, with passageways to the north and south.
 The tombs contained the remains of ten adults and three children.
-Animal remains were also uncovered, including boar tusks, horses teeth and calf jawbones.
+Animal remains were also uncovered, including boar tusks, horse teeth, and calf jawbones.

-Two tombstones, were unearthed in the first dig, and these are approximately 8 ft 6 in in height, and a third and larger stone was leaning against them, seemingly placed in that position.
+Two tombstones were unearthed in the first dig, and these are approximately 8 ft 6 in in height, and a third and larger stone was leaning against them, seemingly placed in that position.
 It was noted at the time that this specific arrangement was similar to cromlech mounds in Kilkenny, Ireland, and in Cornwall.
 The third stone may have been placed in this manner for use in sacrifices.

-Evidence of structured walls to support the cairn were also discovered. with a double-thickness wall surrounding the entire structure, and further walls providing strength in a transverse direction.
+Evidence of structured walls to support the cairn were also discovered. with a double-thickness wall surrounding the entire structure and further walls providing strength in a transverse direction.